twistlock/splash/README.md

   -> Enter '!help' to display this message while in a shell session

 # Known Limitations:
+  -> Currently only works with open API Gateway endpoints.
   -> Does not support enviroment variables.
   -> File transfers are limited to the Lambda's max request/response size (6MB). splash will try to tar larger files.
   If the file is still too large, consider running 'curl -F ‘data=@path/to/lambda/file’ <your-server-address>' in splash.